Legislature of Entre Ríos

 The Legislature of Entre Ríos (Legislatura de la Provincia de Entre Ríos) is the local legislature of the Argentinian province of Entre Ríos.
 It is a bicameral body, comprising the Chamber of Deputies of Entre Ríos (34 members), and the Senate of Entre Ríos (17 members).
 It is one of eight bicameral legislatures in the country.

-It is elected by a general provincial first-past-the-post voting (Senate), mixed bonus system and proportional representation for the Chamber, and renewed every 2 years by electing a new half of each house.
-Each representative serves a four-year term.
+It is elected by a general provincial first-past-the-post voting (Senate), mixed bonus system and proportional representation for the Chamber, and renewed fully every 4 years.
 The Provincial Constitution denotes its legislative powers.

 The Legislature meets in the provincial capital.